Osheah/project/README.md

 ### Research
 This [folder](/research/) contains some papers used to research the project.
+Code used and adapted is referenced at the top of the relevent .py script

 ### Project Report
 The full write up of the project can be found [in word format here](project%20report.docx) and [in pdf format here](project%20report.pdf).
+Pdf version included in case graphs and tables are missaligned in word when accessed.